padiazg/padiazg.github.io/content/resume/experience.md

 **Key Achievements:**
 - Designed and supervised implementation of new physical and logical network structure for ESSAP S.A.
 - Implemented a new VoIP call center for ESSAP S.A., increasing response capacity by 400%.
-- Planned and implemented VoIP solution for three in-house call centers for Electroban S.A.
+- Planned and implemented VoIP solution for 3 in-house call centers at Electroban S.A.
-- Developed software solutions for financial and other organizations.
+- Developed/updated software solutions for financial and other organizations.
 - Maintained and enhanced PHP+MS-SQL-based systems for Voicenter SA.

-**Skills:** CISCO systems, structured networks, VoIP, Software Development, Open-Source, PHP, MS-SQL, Linux, microservices, security
+**Skills:** CISCO systems, structured networks, VoIP, Software Development, Open-Source, Genexus, PHP, MS-SQL, Linux, microservices, security

 ## Software Engineer / Technical Leader
 **The Derby S.R.L.** | *Jul 2007 - Feb 2009*